rrg92/powershai/docs/en-US/providers/ollama/README.md

 ﻿# Provider OLLAMA

-# Initial Configurations
+# Initial configurations

 * Use Set-OllamaUrl URL
 Use to optionally pass an alternative URL.

-* Set a default model with `Set-AiDefaultMode Name`
+* Configure a default model with `Set-AiDefaultMode Name`

 _Automatically translated using PowershAI and AI._